pr0PM/pw-papermod/content/about.md

 Currently, I'm focusing more on learning and implementing best practices for cloud security and networking around K8S and AWS, Azure and GCP while implementing stuff with GitOps wherever possible.

+I'm passionate about empowering students with tech.
+I actively engage with local tech and student communities, bridging the gap between academia and industry by introducing university students to essential tools like Git, Docker, Kubernetes and self hosting.
+As a self-hosting enthusiast, I'm always eager to connect with fellow self hosters.

-To decouple myself from the screen, I'm either working out or riding my bike/bicycle around the beautiful city of Lucknow or reading random finance, business and electronics magazines or watching anime.
+To decouple myself from the screen, I'm either working out or riding my bike/bicycle around the beautiful city of Lucknow or reading random finance, business and electronics magazines or just watching anime.

 I’m still not an expert at any of these but have a working experience around the following concepts on production environments.